vivatttt/ProxyBlocker/README.md

 ```shell
 touch .env
 ```
-Сome up with and fill in the username and password under which you will enter the admin panel in .env
+In '.env' fill in the username and password under which you will enter the admin panel
 ```.env
 ADMIN_LOGIN=
 PASSWORD_LOGING=